Philip R. McDevitt: Bishop of Harrisburg

-On July 10, 1916, McDevitt was appointed the fourth bishop of the Diocese of Harrisburg by Pope Benedict XV.
+On July 10, 1916, McDevitt was appointed the fourth bishop of Harrisburg by Pope Benedict XV.
 He received his episcopal consecration on September 21, 1916, from Archbishop Edmond Francis Prendergast, with Bishops John McCort and John Fitzmaurice serving as co-consecrators.

 During his 19-year tenure, McDevitt established ten parishes and twelve schools.
-In 1925, he created the Mission Board to respond to financial needs caused by the Great Depression.
-He also served as chair of the Catholic Press Department within the National Catholic Welfare Conference, and president of the American Catholic Historical Association.
+In 1925, he created the Mission Board to respond to the financial distress of parishioners.
+He also served as chair of the Catholic Press Department within the National Catholic Welfare Conference in Washington, D.C, and president of the American Catholic Historical Association in Cleveland, Ohio.

 Death and legacy

-McDevitt died on November 11, 1935, at age 77 and is buried at Holy Cross Cemetery in Harrisburg.
-Bishop McDevitt High School in Harrisburg and Bishop McDevitt High School in Wyncote, Pennsylvania, are both named in his honor.
+McDevitt died on November 11, 1935, at age 77.
+He is buried at Holy Cross Cemetery in Harrisburg.

+McDevitt was instrumental in the construction of the new campus for Harrisburg Catholic High School in Harrisburg in 1930.
+It was renamed as Bishop McDevitt High School in 1957.

+Bishop McDevitt High School in Wyncote, Pennsylvania, was also named after him.